rohitsaluja22/StreetOCRCorrect/README.md

 # Module2: Using StreetOCRCorrect
 cd ..
-1. In params.cfg: only edit the folder name, it should be relative or absolute w.r.t the exe.
+1. In params.cfg:
+	a. only edit the folder name, it should be relative or absolute w.r.t the exe.
 	   EXAMPLE: folder_name = ExtractClips/StreetOCRDemoVideo/
+	b.
+Increase scale to reduce window size or decrease scale to increase window size
 2. To annotate license plate for 1 vehicle, process is straightforward
 	a.
 Press start button when vehicle enters the frame
 	b.
 Annotate the vehicle